-As a father of four small children, I began to reconsider the questions, “How am I doing with my family?”
-“What are my wife and I doing to prepare our children for their future?”
-“Are we using dinnertime as a tool to build our family?”
+As a father of four, I began to ask myself: “How am I doing with my family?
+What are my wife and I doing to prepare our children for their future?
+Are we using dinnertime as a tool to build our family?”

 Reading books together, after some good conversation, can also help to guide the positive direction of this vital family time.
 It provides a wonderful platform for our children to ask questions about words or situations they do not understand, and encourages meaningful interaction between family members.
 Through books, they will learn about people and places that they may not have otherwise learned about.
 Sharing this quality time with your children can help develop their imagination and thoughts in the direction you want them to go!

 Raising children is one of the greatest opportunities parents are given in this life.
 It can be one of the most challenging and rewarding parts of life.
 God requires us to make every effort in raising “godly offspring” (Malachi 2:15).
 We are preparing them to fulfill their greatest potential.
-As fathers and mothers, this is our responsibility!
+As fathers and mothers, this is our true responsibility!

 Family is more than just the physical.
 It is at the heart of God's plan for us all.
 Start learning more about this, and how to strengthen your family relationships today.
 Please read and order your free copy of Successful Parenting: God’s Way, and be sure to check out "Does Family Matter?"